tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

 1. Onboard to Certificate Authority (CA) Providers

-    -   An organization administrator must on board their company (ex.
-Contoso) with at least one of above mentioned CA providers.
+    -   An organization administrator must on-board their company (ex.
+Contoso) with at least one CA provider.

 2. Admin creates requester credentials for Key Vault to enroll (and renew) SSL certificates

-    -   This will provide the configuration to be used to create an issuer object of the provider in the Key Vault
+    -   Provides the configuration to be used to create an issuer object of the provider in the key vault

 For more information on creating Issuer objects from the Certificates portal, see the [Key Vault Certificates blog](http://aka.ms/kvcertsblog)

 Key Vault allows for creation of multiple issuer objects with different issuer provider configuration.
 Once an issuer object is created, its name can be referenced in one or multiple certificate policies.
 Referencing the issuer object instructs Key Vault to use configuration as specified in the issuer object when requesting the x509 certificate from CA provider during the certificate creation and renewal.